 About the Author

-Elizabeth Cobbs (also published as Elizabeth Cobbs Hoffman) began writing at age 15.
-As a community organizer and publications editor for a women's center in Southern California, she organized a variety of innovative projects for young people and adults.
-For these and other efforts, she won the John D. Rockefeller International Youth Award at age 23, a prize given annually to one young adult worldwide for exceptional service to humanity.
+Elizabeth Cobbs began writing as a community organizer and publications editor for a women's center in Southern California, where she organized a variety of innovative projects for young people and adults.
+For these and other efforts, she won the John D. Rockefeller International Youth Award in 1979 at age 23, a prize given annually to one young adult worldwide for exceptional service to humanity.

-Elizabeth earned her Ph.D. in American history at Stanford University, and holds an endowed chair at Texas A&M University.
+Elizabeth earned her Ph.D. in American history at Stanford University, and holds the Melbern Glasscock Chair at Texas A&M University.
 Her books have won four literary prizes, two for American history and two for fiction.
 Elizabeth has been a Fulbright scholar in Ireland and a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C,.
 She is now a Research Fellow at Stanford University's Hoover Institution.
 From 1999 to 2005, she served on the Historical Advisory Committee of the U.S. State Department, advising on transparency in government and the declassification of top secret documents.

-Her next book, forthcoming in 2016 from Skyhorse Publishing, is a novel based on the remarkable life of Alexander Hamilton and his courageous wife Eliza Schuyler.
-She is co-producer and writer of the upcoming PBS documentary based on her book, American Umpire.
+Her next book, forthcoming in 2016 from Skyhorse Publishing, is The Hamilton Affair, a novel based on the remarkable life of Alexander Hamilton and his courageous wife Eliza Schuyler.
+She is co-producer and writer of an upcoming public television documentary based on her book, American Umpire.

 San Diego Book Award (2009)